apache/usergrid/sdks/android/README.md

 ```

 _Note: Examples in this readme assume you are using the `Usergrid` shared instance.
 If you've implemented the instance pattern instead, simply replace `Usergrid` with your client instance variable._

+## ASYNCHRONOUS operations

+The examples in this readme utilize the synchronous method calls provided by the Usergrid Java SDK.

+Each RESTful operation has a matching asynchrous method within to use within the SDK for convience of use within Android applications.

+For examples of asynchronous calls, look over the sample Android applications located within the `Samples` folder.

 ## RESTful operations